Amaha / / / What Is Learned Helplessness? How To Get Out Of Learned Helplessness

 Unfortunately, the world around us is always changing.
 More often than we’d like, we might find ourselves in situations that are out of our control.
 When people feel like they cannot control what is happening to them or around them, they might begin to feel helpless.

-When a person experiences continuous pain and suffering which they have no control over for a long period of time, they may develop what is called Learned Helplessness.
+When a person experiences continuous pain and suffering that they have no control over for a long period of time, they may develop what is called Learned Helplessness.
 It is a phenomenon where people begin to expect emotional distress and suffering and believe that there is no way to escape it.
-This goes to the point where a person may stop trying to avoid the suffering as they consider it inevitable.
+This reaches a point where a person may stop trying to avoid suffering, considering it inevitable.

-Human beings are not the only ones who experience this - many other species experience learned helplessness too.
-This is why many times we see herds of elephants being tethered by a small cord.
+Human beings are not the only ones who experience learned helplessness; many other species do as well.
+This is why many times we often see herds of elephants being tethered by a small cord.
 When these elephants were babies, the cord would have been strong enough to hold them.
 As they grew, they continued holding on to the thought that the cord is too strong for them, even though this is no longer true.
 New research shows that even bees and zebrafish show this kind of learned helplessness.

 Academic struggles can also lead to feelings of learned helplessness.
 When students put in effort to do well, yet are unsuccessful, they may feel like their hard work does not make a difference and that they do not have control over their performance.
 Eventually, the student might lose interest and stop studying that subject altogether.